CartoDB/carto-react/DEVELOPERS.md

 To make a **prerelease**:

-- Create a new branch from master, named after the new version (eg, if current version is v0.0.1-rc.5, name it `v0.0.1-rc.6`)
+- Create a new branch from master, named after the new version (eg, if current version is v1.0.0-rc.2, `git checkout -b v1.0.0-rc.3`)
+- Modify the changelog, creating a new entry with current contents from `Not released` for the new release; eg: `## 1.0.0-rc.3 (2021-03-22)`.
+Keep 'Not released' header for the future work, and commit it to the new branch
-- Push that branch upstream, with something like `git push --set-upstream origin v0.0.1-rc.6`
+- Push that branch upstream, with something like `git push --set-upstream origin v1.0.0-rc.3`
-- Open a PR, with for eg.: `https://github.com/CartoDB/carto-react/pull/new/v0.0.1-rc.6`
+- Open a PR, with for eg.: `https://github.com/CartoDB/carto-react/pull/new/v1.0.0-rc.3`
-- Ask your peers for revision.
+- Ask your peers for revision
 - Once it's ok execute locally `yarn prerelease`
-- Chose Custom prerelease and ensure the packages version proposed is correct
+- Chose `Custom prerelease` and ensure the packages version proposed is correct
-- Once the npm package has been published, merge the PR to master
+- Once the npm package has been published, `Merge the PR` to master from github

 ## Firebase deployment of storybook